Tan line: Goggle tan

 Raccoon-like tan lines can emerge around the eyes after wearing goggles, common among industrial workers (wearing safety glasses), skiers, snowboarders, and swimmers.

 Golfers tan

-A golfers tan is typically a tan on the back of a shaved or bald head that forms when a baseball cap is worn.
-There is a semicircle shaped tan that forms from the strap which adjusts the hat's size.
-With between 3 and 5 hours spent out on the course in direct sunlight, sunburn, poor tan lines and heat exhaustion are regular occurrences for the unprepared golfer.
+A golfer's tan is typically a tan on the back of a shaved or bald head that forms when a baseball cap is worn.
+There is a semicircle-shaped tan that forms from the strap, which adjusts the hat's size.
+With between 3 and 5 hours spent out on the course in direct sunlight, sunburn, poor tan lines, and heat exhaustion are regular occurrences for the unprepared golfer.